AcademySoftwareFoundation/OpenImageIO/RELEASING.md

     > become less frequent and be reserved for only the most critical bug
     > fixes.
     >
-    > The "master" branch is now progressing toward an eventual 3.1 release next
+    > The "main" branch is now progressing toward an eventual 3.1 release next
     > fall.
-As usual, you are welcome to use master for real work, but we do
+As usual, you are welcome to use main for real work, but we do
     > not make any compatibility guarantees and don't guarantee continuing API
-    > compatibility in master.
+    > compatibility in main.
     >
     > (Paste the full set of 3.0 changes here, just copy the appropriate
     > part of CHANGES.md)